hbrc-fpga-class/class-material/presentation.md

 # Synthesis

-* Convert HDL into generic logic circuits (AND / OR / NOT / etc.)
+* Convert Verilog into generic logic circuits.
+Also known as behavioral to RTL conversion.
-* Maybe perform some logic optimization
+* Some logic optimization happens here
-* Output saved as an intermediate file format not intended for human interaction
+* Output saved as an intermediate file format not really intended for human interaction
 * Tools: [Yosys](http://www.clifford.at/yosys/)
   * `synth` command provides good set of defaults that can be used as basis for synthesis scripts
-    * `yosys> read_verilog mydesign.v`
+    * `yosys> read_verilog mydesign.v # import design`
-    * `yosys> synth -top mytop`
+    * `yosys> synth -top mytop # default synthesis`

 ---

 # Technology Mapping

-* Synthesizer output needs to be mapped to the specific hardware architecture of the FPGA (i.e. CLBs, DSP, SERDES, etc.)
+* Synthesis output needs to be mapped to the specific hardware architecture of the FPGA (i.e. CLBs, DSP, SERDES, etc.)
 * Tools: [Yosys](http://www.clifford.at/yosys/)
   * Multiple scripts are used to map the design
-    * `yosys> dfflibmap # map flip-flops to library`
+    * `yosys> dfflibmap # map flip-flops`
-    * `yosys> abc # map logic to library`
+    * `yosys> abc # map logic`
   * Supports **extensible, custom techmaps!**
   * Returns text file to be consumed by P&R tool